ABLV Bank: The path in the top three of the largest banks of Latvia

-In 2014, ABLV Bank started to be directly supervised by the European Central Bank in cooperation with the National Regulator – the Financial and Capital Market Commission (FCMC, FKTK) within the frames of the ECB's single supervisory mechanism.
+In 2014, ABLV Bank started to be directly supervised by the European Central Bank in liaison with the National Regulator – the Financial and Capital Market Commission (FCMC, FKTK) within the framework of European Banking Supervision.

 In 2015 ABLV group opened a representative office in Hong Kong.

 2016, an exporter support organization - The Red Jackets - recognized the bank as one of the best Latvian exporter brands.
 In terms of assets and turnover, the Bank entered the top three in Latvia after Swedbank and SEB.
 ABLV Bank bonds were quoted on the list of securities exchange Nasdaq Riga.

-In 2016, the United States Department of Justice alleged that Gulnara Karimova fraudulantly received $800 million and some of it had been through ABLV Bank and Parex Bank for companies linked to her by three telecommunications operators in Uzbekistan.
+In 2016, the United States Department of Justice alleged that Gulnara Karimova fraudulently received $800 million and some of it had been through ABLV Bank and Parex Bank for companies linked to her by three telecommunications operators in Uzbekistan.

 In 2017, Sally Painter of Blue Star Strategies and who had previously worked at Parex Bank allegedly intermediated a secret payment from Latvia to Anders Aslund, who was on the Atlantic Council, for him to write an article which stated that ABLV Bank had not been involved in money laundering.
 Previously in 2011, Dombrovskis and Aslund were authors of a book which praised Dombrovskis role at ABLV Bank and falsely denounced Sweden for the collapse of ABLV Bank.